Your Form W-2 will be mailed to the address shown on your payslip.

-Your 2017 W-2 Forms will be mailed to your home address, as shown on your last paycheck of the year, on or before January 31, 2018.
+Your W-2 Forms will be mailed to your home address, as shown on your last paycheck of the year, by the end of January.
 We cannot issue early W-2s and ask for your cooperation to adhere to this policy.

 Requesting Duplicate Form W-2

-If you do not receive your W-2 by February 15, 2018, you should submit a Reprint request which can be found and submitted at mediaservices.com, by clicking on the W2 Requests link under Answers.
+If you do not receive your W-2 by February 15, you should submit a Reprint request which can be submitted at mediaservices.com.

 All Reprint request forms will be processed as quickly as possible after receipt of the completed form.
 Please allow three business days for your request to be processed.

-Form W-4 for 2018: Employees claiming Exempt withholding must file a new form.
+Form W-4 for the new year: Employees claiming Exempt withholding must file a new form.

-If you claimed withholding exempt status on your 2017 Form W-4, the exempt status will expire for payrolls after December 31, 2017.
-You have a six week grace period ending February 15, 2018 to submit to payroll a 2018 Form W-4 claiming withholding exempt status.
-If a new Form W-4 is not filed by February 15, 2018, the payroll companies are required under the IRS regulations to change your allowances to “zero” and your filing status to “Single” until a new Form W-4 is received.
+If you claimed withholding exempt status on last year’s Form W-4, the exempt status will expire for payrolls after December 31.
+You have a six week grace period ending February 15 to submit to payroll a new Form W-4 claiming withholding exempt status again.
+If a new Form W-4 is not filed by February 15, the payroll companies are required under the IRS regulations to change your allowances to “zero” and your filing status to “Single” until a new Form W-4 is received.

 The Social Security tax, Medicare tax, VPDI, and SDI are withheld from annual earnings, commencing with the first payroll of each year.
 The 2018 earnings limits and withholdings rates are: